Probe incompatibility in multiparameter noisy quantum metrology: Multiparameter quantum estimation

 Admittedly, this quantity is challenging to compute, especially for multiparameter metrological models in presence of noise.
-Therefore, in this paper we will be using an efficiently computable lower bound which is based on the total QFI:
+Therefore, in this paper we will be using an efficiently computable lower bound, the \emph{probe incompatibility measure} based on the total QFI: